noborus/ov/README.md

 export PAGER=ov
 ```

-See the [ov site](https://noborus.github.io/ov/) for more use cases.

 ##  4. <a name='usage'></a>Usage

+See the [ov site](https://noborus.github.io/ov/) for more use cases and examples.

+> [!NOTE]
-(default key `key`) indicates the key that can be specified even after starting the same function as the command line option.
+> (default key `key`) indicates the key that can be specified even after starting the same function as the command line option.

 ###  4.1. <a name='config'></a>Config